What is a subject access request (SAR)?

 1 Your right to make a subject access request

-Following changes to data protection legislation introduced by EU-wide regulation called GDPR, you can now make a subject access request for free.
+Following EU-wide changes to data protection rules, introduced in the UK as the Data Protection Act 2018 (GDPR), you can make a subject access request for free.

-This right of access allows you to be aware of and verify the lawfulness of the processing of your personal data.
-For example, you might want to make a subject access request if you’re not convinced the company is processing your data lawfully.
+This right of access means you can ask to review and verify the lawfulness of the processing of your personal data.
+For example, you might want to make a subject access request if you’re not convinced the company is processing your data lawfully, or to understand what an organisation knows about you.

 You might also want to ask about any logic involved in any automated decisions made about you or get confirmation that your data is being processed and request access.